Javascript is not enabled.

 9. Whole grains

-7 foods to avoid for high blood pressure
+8 foods to avoid for high blood pressure

 1. Restaurant food

 You can also ask that no salt be added to your meal.
 “You might want to just order sauce on the side to lower the salt content,” advises Goldberg.
-Also look for entrées that are steamed, baked, grilled, poached or roasted: These all tend to be prepared in ways that have less sodium.
+And look for entrées that are steamed, baked, grilled, poached or roasted: These tend to be prepared in ways that have less sodium.

 2. Cheese

-It might seem like a healthy snack, given the fact that it’s rich in blood-pressure-reducing calcium, but many types of cheese are loaded with salt, says Kris-Etherton.
+It might seem like a healthy snack, given that it’s rich in blood-pressure-reducing calcium, but many types of cheese are loaded with salt, says Kris-Etherton.
 She recommends that you stick to a low-sodium cheese such as Swiss or fresh mozzarella.
 It’s fine to indulge if you don’t already have high blood pressure.

 3. Condiments

-Ketchup, soy sauce, bottled salad dressing, jarred salsas and mustard can all be high in sodium.
+Ketchup, soy sauce, bottled salad dressing, jarred salsas and mustard can be high in sodium.
 Look for reduced-sodium versions or opt for lemon juice or vinegar for added flavor, advises Laffin.

 4. Canned beans (unrinsed)